 There are DJs located along the course to keep you pumped up and some fun non-character stops as well.

-It’s a fantastic photo op and many runners will pose with a salute or doing pushups for him.
+It’s a fantastic photo op and many runners will pose with a salute or do pushups for him.
 It’s a nice reward for getting up that hill!

 Entering Epcot, you’ll find a few more characters.
 We’ve had Princess Sophia cheering us on as well as the Fairy Godmother.